Sunset at Prambanan Temple in 2023: All You Need to Know

 There are two options for after the sun goes down.
 You can either go back to Yogyakarta or witness something extraordinary with more than 50 years of history – the Ramayana Ballet.

-It takes place so close to Prambanan that it’ll be incredibly amiss if you skip it after your visit to the temple.
-Moreover, the Ramayana Ballet is a grand performance of Hindu beliefs and culture adding immensely to your visit and understanding of Java from the ages past.
+Moreover, the Ramayana Ballet is a grand performance of Hindu beliefs and culture adding immensely to the whole experience and your understanding of Java from the ages past.

 How to get to Prambanan from Yogyakarta?

 Prambanan Temple is surprisingly near to Yogyakarta where most travelers base themselves.
-Sidenote: I love Yogyakarta and here is my list of best things to do in the City of Education.

 By public transport bus